Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Juli 2025 12.39.17 UTC
+- WIB: Rabu, 30 Juli 2025 13.48.33 UTC
-- WITA: Rabu, 30 Juli 2025 13.39.17 UTC
+- WITA: Rabu, 30 Juli 2025 14.48.33 UTC
-- WIT: Rabu, 30 Juli 2025 14.39.17 UTC
+- WIT: Rabu, 30 Juli 2025 15.48.33 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: nature
+Kategori: inspirational